 More Dog Breeds and Further Research

-If you’re interested in exploring similar dog breeds, check out:
+If you’re interested in similar dog breeds, check out:

-There’s a whole world of different dog breeds out there.
-Take some time to do your research and you can find the right one for you!
+There’s a whole world of different dog breeds out there—with a little research, you can find the right one to bring home!